NovatecConsulting/react-workshop/src/controlled-vs-uncontrolled-inputs.md

 Uncontrolled inputs use the DOM as the single source of truth rather than managing its value via React state.
 This can be helpful when integrating non-React code into React code.

+## React Hook Form

+A popular third-party library for managing forms and inputs is [React Hook Form](https://react-hook-form.com).